ASICS legit check: how to spot a real sneaker

 Compare ASICS Gel prices on WhenToCop?

-The price
+The Price

 Authentic ASICS have a consistent retail price across all authorized retailers.
 Here are the reference retail prices in France:

-As soon as an offer shows more than 40% off the retail price, be cautious — that's already a red flag.
+If an offer shows more than 40% off the retail price, be cautious — that's already a red flag.
 A Kayano 14 for €60 on an unknown site or a Gel-NYC for €40 on a resale listing just doesn't add up!

-The seller
+The Seller

-The box
+The Box

 The box of an authentic ASICS is made of thick, sturdy cardboard, with clear prints.
 The side sticker indicates the model, colorway, shoe size, and a product code (SKU).
-This code must match exactly with the label inside the shoe.
+This code must match exactly with the label inside the sneaker.

-Tiger Stripes
+Tiger Stripes (the side stripes)

 The Tiger Stripes, those signature bands on the sides of ASICS, are often the first weak point of a fake.
 On an authentic pair, the edges are sharp and even, the thickness is uniform from one side to the other, and any glue marks are minimal and discreet.
-On a counterfeit, the edges are often blurry or slightly frayed, the glue is noticeably overflowing, and the placement may be asymmetrical when comparing the left and right sides.
+On a counterfeit, the edges are often blurry or slightly frayed, the glue is overflowing, and the placement may be asymmetrical when comparing the left and right sides.

 Stitching

-Upper and materials
+Upper and Materials

 The mesh of authentic ASICS has a symmetrical and uniform weave.
 Run your finger over it: it should feel slightly firm, structured, not soft or blistered.

-GEL technology
+GEL Technology

-Logo on the tongue
+Logo on the Tongue

 On an authentic ASICS, the embroidered or patch logo on the tongue is neatly sewn into the fabric, never just glued.
 The edges are clean, the font is precise, and the placement is centered.
 On fakes, the patch may have frayed edges and a slightly different font.